-(This is my summary of a chapter in a book I often used in university classes: Twelve Theories of Human Nature, by Stevenson, Haberman, and Wright, Oxford Univ.
+(This is my summary of a chapter in a book I often used in university classes: Twelve Theories of Human Nature, Oxford Univ.
 Press)

 Our discussion of theories of human nature will now move from the ancient worlds to the 18th century with Immanuel Kant.
 Needless to say, a lot happened in the interim.
 In order to make the transition of almost 2000 years, here is a brief description of a few of the major thinkers during this long period including: Augustine, Aquinas, Luther, Calvin, Hobbes, Descartes, Spinoza, Hume, and Rousseau.
 [This is a good representative sample.
 Notable omissions include: Bacon, Leibniz, Locke, Berkeley, Voltaire, and Hegel.]

 Augustine – St. Augustine was the most important link connecting the ancient world and the Christian medieval world.
 Augustine affected a philosophical synthesis of Plato, the Neo-Platonists and Christianity.
 [Plato’s idea of the good became divine illumination; Platonic forms became ideas in God’s mind, the cave became the story of the soul’s journey to god and more.
 Moreover, the idea of the Trinity owes much to a similar 3 fold distinction in the philosophy of the neo-Platonist Plotinus.]
 Despite the influence of Greek rationalism, Augustine said: “I believe in order to understand.”
 In other words, faith comes first and an exercise of will is necessary for belief since reason by itself always fall short.